sfontfreda/helper-api/README.md

 Every second there is a `GET` petition to retrieve all the tasks from the database, these are shown on a table.
 ![Graphic User Interface](./img/gui.PNG)

-**NOTE**: The frist time the app is launched there will be no data in the database, make sure to send some `POSTS Requests` with Postman or similar to have some data to play with!
+**NOTE**: The first time the app is launched there will be no data in the database, make sure to send some `POSTS Requests` with Postman or similar to have some data to play with!

 The UI allows the user to either **delete** a task or **edit the status** of a task.
 ![Graphic User Interface](./img/modify.PNG)